3th1K/Ethik/README.md

 ### **Tasks**
 - **`Task Extensions`**:
   - **`First Non-Null Result`**:
-    - **`WhenAnyNotNull<T>`**: Returns the first successfully completed task with a non-null result from a collection of tasks or `null` if no such task exists.
+    - **`WhenAnyNotNullAsync<T>`**: Returns the first successfully completed task with a non-null result from a collection of tasks or `null` if no such task exists.
 Features include:
       - **Error Propagation**: Handles and propagates exceptions from failed tasks.
       - **Null Handling**: Ignores tasks that complete with a `null` result.
       - **Efficiency**: Processes tasks efficiently by waiting for the first valid result or all tasks to complete.